-The significance of March 8 is that it commemorates the inspiring role women around the world have played to secure women’s rights and build more equitable societies.
-The day also marks a “call to action” to increase gender equality.
+March 8 raises awareness of the inspiring role women worldwide played to secure women’s rights and build more equitable societies.
+This day also marks a “call to action” to increase gender equality.

-But it was German Marxist theorist, activist and advocate for women’s rights, Clara Zetki, who proposed in 1910 to celebrate Women’s Day internationally, at an International Conference of Working Women in Copenhagen.
-Around 100 women from 17 countries attended, and they unanimously agreed to celebrate Women’s Day around the world.
+However, it was Clara Zetki, German Marxist theorist, activist and advocate for women’s rights, who proposed to celebrate Women’s Day internationally.
+This was at an International Conference of Working Women in Copenhagen in 1910.
+Around 100 women from 17 countries attended and they unanimously agreed to celebrate Women’s Day worldwide.
 A year later, in 1911, it was first celebrated in Austria, Denmark, Germany and Switzerland.

-Although IWD was born from the women’s labour movement in the U.S., it took on a truly revolutionary form in Russia in 1917.
+Although IWD was born from the women’s labour movement in the United States, it took on a truly revolutionary form in Russia in 1917.

-Today, IWD is celebrated around the world and is considered an official holiday in at least 20 countries, including Kyrgyzstan, Ukraine and Cambodia where they officially honour women’s rights and achievements.
+Today, IWD gets celebrated around the world and is considered an official holiday in at least 20 countries.
+This includes Kyrgyzstan, Ukraine and Cambodia, where they officially honour women’s rights and achievements.

-Since the origination of purple, green, and white as a symbol of women’s equality from the Women’s Social and Political Union in the U.K. in 1908, the colour purple has come to represent justice and dignity, and it has become an international symbol for women.
-So wearing purple means joining other women across the world in solidarity to celebrate this special day.
+Purple, green, and white were the symbol of women’s equality from the Women’s Social and Political Union in the United Kingdom.
+In 1908, the colour purple represented justice and dignity.
+Thereon, it became an international symbol for women.
+Therefore, wearing purple means joining other women across the world in solidarity to celebrate this special day.

-Wearing purple also shows one supports women who’ve broken down barriers in the career realm, including being able to work in industries that had traditionally been denied to them, particularly careers in tech!
-So, we wear purple to show our support for increased gender diversity in tech.
+Additionally, wearing purple also shows support to women who broke down barriers in the career realm.
+For example, the possibility to work in industries that were traditionally denied to women.
+Particularly careers in tech!
+Hence, we wear purple to show our support for increased gender diversity in tech.